-Nutrition and Physical Activity (NPA) in the General Population Scoping Review (2020)
+Nutrition and Physical Activity: General Population (NPA-GP) Scoping Review (2020)

 The objective of nutrition and physical activity in the general population scoping review is to describe the extent, range and nature of literature examining interventions to maintain or improve nutrition, physical activity and related outcomes in individuals who are non- or recreational athletes with or without cardiometabolic disease.